 Nerve root mobilization should be minimized to reduce the risk of neurological injury.

 The goal is to achieve gross total resection.

 Intraoperative navigation can be used as an adjunct to maximize resection accuracy.

 Once the tumor is entirely resected, the goal of the surgery is met.

 Before wound closure, intraoperative imaging is performed to check the adequacy of reduction, position, and length of screws, and the overall coronal and sagittal spinal alignment.

 Perform a multilayer closure as described in the approach.

-Patients are made to sit up in bed on the first day after surgery.
-Bracing is optional but preferably omitted for patient comfort.
+Patients are made to sit up in the bed on the first day after surgery, unless contraindicated because of a plastic flap closure.
 Patients with intact neurological status are made to stand and walk on the first day after surgery.